-In determining whether a person is likely to become a "public charge," the DHS will use a new definition of that term.
+In determining whether a person is likely to become a "public charge," DHS will use a new definition of that term.

-- Current definition someone who will become primarily dependent on the government for support - New definition someone who receives one or more public benefit for more than 12 months in the aggregate within any 36 month period (such that, for instance, receipt of two benefits in one month counts as two months)
+- Current definition someone who will become primarily dependent on the government for support - New definition someone who receives one or more public benefits for more than 12 months in the aggregate within any 36 month period (such that, for instance, receipt of two benefits in one month counts as two months)

-As will be seen below, this definition will lead to the denial of many immigration applications that for decades have been approved.
+Public charge is a future-looking test.
+Applicants' perceived future use of public benefits will be assessed based on their totality of circumstances.
+A public charge determination is highly discretionary and likely to be unpredictable in many cases.
+As will be seen below, this definition will lead to the denial of many immigration applications that for decades until now would have been approved.